Penn State Penn State: College of the Liberal Arts

 Sarah Carey

-Sarah Carey will defend her dissertation in Spring 2023.
-She is a fellow with the Center for Democratic Deliberation for 2022-2023.
-Her dissertation brings together María Lugones’s decolonial feminism and Jacques Derrida’s deconstruction to offer an elaborated account of the resistant practice Lugones names “complex communication.”
+Sarah Carey is a Ph.D. candidate in Philosophy.
+She has been a Dissertation Fellow with the Center for Democratic Deliberation and a Graduate Student Resident in the Humanities Institute.
+She will defend her dissertation, titled “A Promise to Witness Faithfully: Complex Communication Across Incommensurable Differences in Lugones and Derrida” on April 18, 2024.
+Her dissertation brings together decolonial feminism and deconstruction to offer an elaborated account of the resistant practice Lugones names “complex communication.”
 Her project argues that complex communication is not only a resistant political strategy for building coalitional relations across deep social differences; in the wake of colonialism’s communicative barriers, communicating complexly is also an ethical responsibility.

 Email: sjc488@psu.edu